static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

 represent the arguments to the call (preferably in conformance with the arity of the function type, but this is not checked).

-Instructions are assigned a unique assembly cross reference, assembly_xref.
+Instructions have an instrid that uniquely identifies the instruction and that is used in expressing provenance relationships.
-This cross reference can then be used to create a link with the instruction address (via the span) if desired.
-If an assembly_xref was assigned earlier (e.g., when constructing an ast from an existing ast json file) it can be given as an optional argument.
+Instructions, like statements, have a locationid that can be used to relate the statement to a location in the binary.

 #### Construction methods provided